 The door politely opens now that the monsters are dead, Zelda-style (I think I would have appreciated an attack animation to imply she broke it open).
 We cut back to the streets to discover Reno is the only Shinra agents still standing against AVALANCHE’s vanguard, but that he’s also done his fair share of damage!

 With that, we move into the finale of this segment, and arguably the finale of the story arc that opened our game.
 Shotgun finally arrives inside the Mako Cannon just as the guards announce they’re ready to fire.
 This leads to two battles, after which Tseng calls and gives you a countdown: a single minute to save the city!
-Thankfully, you don’t actually have to make to the big red “Off,” button in one minute, you just need to make it out of the hall.
+Thankfully, you don’t actually have to make to the big red “Off,” button in one minute, you just need to make it out of the hallway you’re currently in.
 This is good, because it will ultimately take Shotgun an extra forty seconds of cutscenes to go from the end of this timed sequence to the button in question, but I’m getting ahead of myself.
 For now, all you have to do is get past several enemy patrols, and if you do end up in combat, you’ll have to watch the timer tick down while you do, which I’m sure would have been a serious penalty if you were actually at the intended level.
 As it happens, the patrols have some stupid AI: they spawn in the process of running across the screen, and can only “spot” you and start to chase you after they reach the end of the room and turn around, like scarecrows on roombas.
 This can take a while!
 As long as you deke behind them, you’ll probably get enough headway to get past.
 As an added bonus, if you do end up in combat, all your pursuers are gone once the fight is over (possibly thanks to that mechanic where multiple enemy patrols seem to combine into one combat?)

 After clearing the hallway, Shotgun turns a corner only to discover a hell of a sight: a crater of structural damage and bloody AVALANCHE corpses in the middle of the hall, way out of Final Fantasy’s usual norms for gore!
 Not long past, she finds the main controls only to discover they’ve already been turned off!
 Tseng doesn’t know what’s going on any more than you do, and the two of you chat about possibilities, soon suggesting that Sephiroth is responsible.
 As you can imagine, it really was Sephiroth, and the bloody room was there to remind you that he’s a superpowered villain.
 This bloody room was truly impressive and effective for its purposes, but I want to point out that Square Enix is once again going through the “Banon problem“: Oh, look at the destruction caused by this bloodthirsty villain!
 So excessive, messy and incompatible with everything else that we, the virtuous and right-doing players, accomplish on a daily basis!
 Yeah, sure, game, I’m watching the player-character charge through this game with a 12-gauge, I’m sure that leaves no gore.
 Definitely not after all those times Shotgun has tried to interrogate her opponents in Chapter 1 and canonically only left corpses!

 At this point, we cut back to the bloody hall.
 There, a new musical track begins to play, which is always notable in a resource-sparse mobile game.
 As it happens, we’re hearing a character theme, as the character it belongs to appears in the middle of the screen… but you might only learn that in hindsight, as the room is so chaotic and the graphics so low-res that you can barely tell there’s a new figure on the scene!
 Thankfully, she speaks, and heads out of the clutter to find Shotgun fiddling at the control panel.
 Thinking Shotgun’s responsible for the bodies in the hallway, the new character announces herself as AVALANCHE and attacks you, but there’s nothing you can do: she’s invincible to your attacks.
 She doesn’t even put in much effort, walking casually and using only a single attack with her sword.
 This means it takes her a long time to take out Level 52 Ririn, which inadvertently makes this new character look weaker than Sears, who one-shotted you in Mission 1.
 I suppose they wanted to make sure you saw that she was invincible before she took you out, since it’s important to the plot.
-Shotgun even mentions it at the end of the fight!
+Shotgun even mentions the invincibility at the end of the fight!

 Shotgun flees the room, and ends up well outside the Cannon, all while the woman walk-chases her like a slasher film villain.
 At this point, Sephiroth finally decides to make his appearance, and he takes a swing at the woman.
 Remarkably, she parries and successfully withstands Sephiroth’s attack, even though the force of the blow causes a Dragon Ball Z-style crater in the ground.
 Sephiroth is impressed and asks her name, and she introduces herself as “Elfe,” or more properly “Elfé.”
 It appears Grimoire Valentine didn’t want to go to the trouble of using the accent on the second “e.”
-I’m of mixed minds as to whether or not the developers were trying to make her name sound like the phrase “el fey” / “the fairy,” so I’ll just the possibility into this post and ignore it from here on out.
+I’m of mixed minds as to whether or not the developers were trying to make her name sound like t”el fey” / “the fairy,” so I’ll just the possibility into this post and ignore it from here on out.